WE ALL KNOW THAT MEN STRUGGLE MORE THAN WOMEN TO TALK ABOUT HOW THEY FEEL AND IT’S HAVING A HUGE IMPACT ON BUSINESS

 Work is the second biggest trigger point for male depression behind relationship breakdown.
-Yet if you Google ‘support for men in business’, you’ll find pages of programmes geared up towards supporting women, but nothing for the men.
+Yet if you Google ‘support for men in business’, you’ll find pages of information geared up towards supporting women, but nothing for the men.

 Men are much less likely to seek help in the workplace.
 Why?
 Because the organisational culture doesn’t support it.